-Our family had been hearing how great St. Augustine and the Castillo de San Marcos were to visit from several friends for months.
+Our family had been hearing how great St. Augustine was to visit from several friends for months.
 Since it was only a few hours drive from where we live in South Georgia, we made a day trip to the Old Town.
 St. Augustine was well worth the drive!
 We had a really fun day checking out the fort, walking around St. George Street, and eating some amazing food.

 When planning this trip, three awesome destinations were recommended to us.
 The first stop was the St. Augustine Pirate and Treasure Museum.
 We really wanted to make the trip as educational as possible for the kids and soak up all the history that St. Augustine has to offer.
 Of course, my kids love watching the Pirates of the Caribbean movies and so we had to include this stop.
 The second spot was the Colonial Quarter just next to the pirate museum.
 Lastly, we made the short walk across the street to the Castillo de San Marcos National Monument, the main attraction.

 The monument was a really enjoyable experience.
 The kids did a scavenger hunt here, took some really unique pictures, and even got to see the live cannon firing demonstration.
 The volunteer reenactors dress in Spanish colonial uniforms and give all the firing commands in Spanish, giving the experience a unique authenticity.
 Upon completing the scavenger hunt the kids earned their Junior Ranger Badges from the National Park Service park rangers.
 Over the years my children have done several junior ranger programs but the staff here were great about talking to the kids and helping them through the workbook.
 Exploring the fort was pretty cool.
 To walk on stonework that was several hundreds of year old was an experience.
 We really got a great sense of this piece of history.
 The pictures we took were pretty cool too.